Legal cases with fixed pricing, standardized processes, and firm timelines

 An affidavit on a stamp paper worth rupees 20

 This certificate identifies the rightful successor who can claim the assets or properties of the deceased person.
 It is necessary that all the eligible successors must possess this certificate to be able to claim over the deceased person’s property.
-Thus the various uses of a legal heir certificate are as follows:
+Thus the various legal heir certificate uses are as follows:

 For transferring properties and assets of the deceased person to his or her heirs.